liana-zhu/ACM-Main-Website/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## How do I work on the project?
+Please refer to the [Development Procedures](https://github.com/acm-csula/ACM-Website-Fall-2019/wiki/Development-Procedures) in the Wiki.

+## Available Scripts

 ### `npm test`